-This second edition was written as a primary text for graduate level students and practitioners concerning the role of research in contemporary rehabilitation counseling.
-Our intent was to provide a comprehensive overview of the philosophical, ethical, methodological, and analytic fundamentals of social science research-as well as to specify aspects of rehabilitation research that distinguish it from scientific inquiry in other helping professions.
+This third edition was written as a primary text for graduate level students and practitioners concerning the role of research in contemporary rehabilitation counseling.
+As with the first two editions, our intent was to provide a comprehensive overview of the philosophical, ethical, methodological, and analytic fundamentals of social science research-as well as to specify aspects of rehabilitation research that distinguish it from scientific inquiry in other helping professions.
 Foremost among these distinctions are the clientele of people with disabilities and their role as valued partners in the research enterprise; the historical, philosophical, and legislative bases of rehabilitation counseling; and research utilization strategies.

-This second edition represents the thorough revision that we believed necessary in order to accurately reflect the variation and wealth of research methodologies used in contemporary rehabilitation counseling research.
-Most of the research examples cited in this Edition were published in peerreviewed rehabilitation counseling journals over the past decade and these examples represent the current status of research methods as well as the most relevant contemporary topic areas of research and scholarship in our field.
-As such, this edition may be used both as a research textbook and as a general introduction to the current scholarship in our profession.
+This third edition represents the thorough revision that we believed necessary in order to accurately reflect the variation and wealth of research methodologies used in contemporary rehabilitation counseling research.
+We have added more than 300 new references to this edition, which represents a 30 percent revision of the second edition.
+Most of the research examples cited in this edition were published in peer-reviewed rehabilitation counseling journals over the past decade, and these examples represent the current status of research methods as well as the most relevant contemporary topic areas of research and scholarship in our field.
+Accordingly, this edition may be used both as a research textbook and as a general introduction to the current scholarship in our profession.

-As with the previous edition, the second edition of this book is divided into ten chapters.
+Like the previous two editions, the third edition of this book is divided into ten chapters.
 Chapter 1 establishes the theoretical underpinnings of social scientific inquiry; provides a foundation in the philosophical, epistemological, and methodological considerations related to the design and execution of rehabilitation research, and discusses the broad purposes of research in rehabilitation counseling.
-Chapter 2 addresses issues that are preparatory to designing and evaluating rehabilitation research, such as sources of research ideas, translating research ideas into research hypotheses, identifying variables, and sampling issues.
-Chapter 3 discusses key measurement and statistical concepts used in the quantitative research tradition, including reliability and validity of measurement instruments, the purposes of descriptive and inferential statistics in analyzing numeric data, and an expanded section on methods of statistical analysis.
+The updated Chapter 2 addresses issues that are preparatory to designing and evaluating rehabilitation research, such as sources of research ideas, translating research ideas into research hypotheses, identifying variables, and sampling issues.
+Chapter 3 discusses key measurement and statistical concepts used in the quantitative research tradition, including reliability and validity of measurement instruments, the purposes of descriptive and inferential statistics in analyzing numeric data, and an updated section on methods of statistical analysis.
 Chapter 4 reviews ethical issues and guidelines for the design, implementation, and reporting of rehabilitation research.
 Chapter 5 addresses key criteria for evaluating the quality of rehabilitation research, drawing valid inferences from results, and generalizing findings from the research sample to the target population.

 Chapters 6, 7, and 8 review the wide range of different quantitative, qualitative, and integrative approaches to doing rehabilitation research, and they provide examples of these from the recent rehabilitation literature.
 Chapter 6 addresses intervention/stimulus, relationship, and descriptive studies in the quantitative paradigm.
 Chapter 7 discusses qualitative methods of rehabilitation research.
-Chapter 8 examines and categorizes a variety of synthetic literature reviews according to their purposes.
+Chapter 8 examines and categorizes a variety of narrative literature reviews according to their purposes.
 Chapter 9 presents a published research article section by section, annotates the components and composition of a research report, and provides a protocol that students and practitioners can use to evaluate the technical soundness and scientific merits of published research articles.
 The concluding chapter of the text addresses future trends in rehabilitation counseling research in relation to fruitful topic areas and methodologies and as they apply to a variety of stakeholders (e.g., counselors, administrators, policymakers, educators, researchers, people with disabilities, consumer advocates).